 A home equity loan is a second mortgage that allows you to borrow up to 80% of the equity in your house.
 A home equity loan is a single, lump sum payment that represents most of the equity in the property.

-Home equity loans have a fixed interest rate that usually ranges between 7,5% and 10% in 2024, depending on the markets and your credit rating.
+The best home equity loan rates usually ranges between 7,5% and 10% in 2024, depending on the markets and your credit rating.
 You pay the money back in monthly payments over a fixed term, usually 10 or 20 years.
 The traditional home equity loan rates are usually fixed, while a home equity line of credit (HELOC) has variable rates.
+Make sure when you compare the best home equity loan rates that you are comparing the annual percentage rates as well.
+(APR)

 Frequently Asked Questions on Home Equity Loans